ujaandas/invariants/README.md

 nix develop
 ```

-This drops you into a shell with Clang, CMake, Ninja, GoogleTest,
+This drops you into a shell with all relevant developer tooling available.
-`clang-tools`, `cppcheck`, and `prek` available.

 ### Configure the local build directory